OctopusDeploy/docs/docs/administration/high-availability/design/octopus-for-high-availability-on-premises.md

 Octopus High Availability has not been tested with Log Shipping or Database Mirroring, and does not support SQL Server replication.
 [More information](/docs/administration/data/octopus-database/index.md#highavailability)
 :::

-See also the [SQL Server Database](/docs/installation/sql-server-database.md) page, which explains the editions and versions of SQL Server that Octopus supports, and explains the requirements for how the database must be configured.
+See also the [SQL Server Database](/docs/installation/sql-server-database.md) page, which explains the editions and versions of SQL Server that Octopus supports and explains the requirements for how the database must be configured.

-Since each of the Octopus Server nodes will need access to the database, we recommend creating a special user account in Active Directory with **db\_owner** permission on the Octopus database, and using that account as the service account when configuring Octopus.
+Since each of the Octopus Server nodes will need access to the database, we recommend creating a special user account in Active Directory with **db\_owner** permission on the Octopus database and using that account as the service account when configuring Octopus.

 ### Shared storage